rhbrian/Company-Sentiment-Analyzer/README.md

 and save it.

+Run

+>npm install

+in the respository to download package dependencies.

-Run the program with the command
+Start the localhost with the command

 >node index.js

+Visit localhost:8000 on a browser to see results(in terminal)